 Juicers can be pretty expensive, so we know it’s tempting to try juicing foods with your blender.
 However, in our own testing, when we tried to strain the juice from blenders we were hardly able to get any juice from the attempt, even after pressing and squeezing the smoothie against a fine colander.
 All we really ended up with was a huge mess.
 If you really want to try juicing, we recommend you save yourself the hassle and invest in a juicer.

-Blending vs juicing: Which is better for you?
+Blending vs juicing: Which is healthier?

 Before answering this question, let’s talk about what makes dietary fiber so important.
 It’s found in a variety of foods, including broccoli, whole wheat and apples.
 As explained previously, juicers discard pulp, which is where fiber comes from.
 Oddly enough, fiber is important to your body because you can't digest it.